Azure/azure-sdk-for-net/sdk/communication/Azure.Communication.MediaComposition/README.md

 var response = await mediaCompositionClient.UpdateLayoutAsync(mediaCompositionId, layout);
 ```

 Note: Updating `GroupCall`, `Room`, and `TeamsMeeting` input kind is currently not supported.
-A new media composition will need to be created if `GroupCall`, `Room`, or `TeamsMeeting` inputs needs to change.
+A new media composition will need to be created if `GroupCall`, `Room`, or `TeamsMeeting` inputs need to change.
 You can add or remove an input:

 ```C# Snippet:AddInputs